pfadfinder-konstanz/hugo-dpsg/README.md

-  post_meta = ["author", "date", "categories", "translations"] # Order of post meta information mainSections = ["post", "blog", "news"] # Specify section pages to show on home page and the "Recent articles" widget photosSections = ["photos"] # Specify section pages to show on home page and the "Recent photos" widget dateformat = "02.01.2006" # Change the format of dates customCSS = ["css/custom.css"] # Include custom CSS files, can also be used per-page as front matter attribute customJS = ["js/custom.js"] # Include custom JS files
+  post_meta = ["author", "date", "categories", "translations"] # Order of post meta information mainSections = ["post", "blog", "news"] # Specify section pages to show on home page and the "Recent articles" widget photosSections = ["photos"] # Specify section pages to show on home page and the "Recent photos" widget photoTag = "photos" # Specify one tag to show on home page and the "Recent photos" widget.
+Similar as photoSections, but with 1 tag instead of 1 or multiple sections dateformat = "02.01.2006" # Change the format of dates customCSS = ["css/custom.css"] # Include custom CSS files, can also be used per-page as front matter attribute customJS = ["js/custom.js"] # Include custom JS files